alex-ahl/nginx-dev-proxy/README.md

 ## Instructions

-Clone the repo to your server and replace the placeholder variables in docker-compose.yml.
+Clone the repo to your server and replace the placeholder variables in `docker-compose.yml` and `tunnel.sh`.

 ```
 REMOTE_PORT: The port exposed to the public web